MV Le Joola

 MV Le Joola was a Senegalese government-owned roll-on/roll-off ferry that capsized off the coast of The Gambia on 26 September 2002, with 1,863 deaths and 64 survivors.
-It is thought to be the second-worst non-military disaster in maritime history.
+The majority of passengers were Senegalese, including 854 to 923 Senegalese-French nationals on board.
+It is thought to be the third-worst peacetime disaster in maritime history, and the worst in the 21st century.

-The ship was plying the route from Ziguinchor in the Casamance region to the Senegalese capital, Dakar, when it ran into a violent storm, farther out to sea than it was licensed to sail.
+The ship was plying the route from Ziguinchor in the Casamance region to the Senegalese capital, Dakar, when it ran into a violent storm, farther out to sea than it was licensed to travel.
 The estimated 2,000 passengers aboard (about half of whom lacked tickets) would have amounted to nearly four times the ship's design load.
 The large numbers sleeping on-deck (and thus above its center of buoyancy) added further instability.
 Rescue operations did not start for several hours.

-A government inquiry principally blamed negligence, and accusations were levelled at both the Senegalese president Abdoulaye Wade and prime minister Mame Madior Boye.
+A government inquiry principally blamed negligence, and accusations were directed at both the Senegalese president Abdoulaye Wade and premier Mame Madior Boye.

-The ship
+MV Le Joola

 The ship was named Le Joola after the Jola people of southern Senegal.
-Constructed in Germany and delivered in 1990, it was 79 m long and 12 m wide, had two motors, and was equipped with some of the latest safety equipment available at the time of the disaster.
+Constructed in Germany and delivered in 1990, it was 79 m long and 12 m wide, weighed 1,400 tons, had two motors, and was equipped with some of the latest safety equipment available at the time of the disaster.
 Le Joola usually traveled twice a week and often carried women who sold mangoes and palm oil in Dakar.
 At the time of the disaster, the ship had been out of service for almost a year undergoing repairs, which included replacement of the port engine.

+The ship was introduced as a solution to Senegal's geographical challenge, connecting the separated Casamance region to the rest of the country.
+Due to the presence of The Gambia between Casamance and the central/northern Senegal, travel options were limited to a damaged eastern road or a western sea route.
+However, road attacks during a separatist rebellion made the boat journey safer.
+In 1995, the military took control of the Joola to verify passenger identities, yet overcrowding remained a persistent issue.